pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_33.md

 ## **Base Information (Copter Approaches Only)**

-Base Information, as required and necessary to identify the MAP area and in the vicinity of the landing area shall be pro- vided.
+Base Information, as required and necessary to identify the MAP area and in the vicinity of the landing area shall be provided.
 Information shall be limited to and depict significant visual landmark features at and surrounding the MAP area and the heliport/pad of intended landing.

 ## **AIRPORT DIAGRAMS**

 Airport Diagrams are specifically designed to assist in the movement of ground traffic at locations with complex runway/ taxiway configurations.
 Airport Diagrams are not intended for use in approach and landing or departure operations.
-An airport diagram assists pilots in identifying their location on the airport, thus reducing requests for “progressive taxi instruc- tions” from controllers.
+An airport diagram assists pilots in identifying their location on the airport, thus reducing requests for “progressive taxi instructions” from controllers.

-115